ginnnnnn/RobotFriend-redux/README.md

-This is a simple cards display for react pratice .
+This is a simply project demonstrating how Flux pattern works and how rudux works

 ## Dependencies

 create-react-app cli
+redux
+react-redux
+redux-thunk
+redux-logger
 tachyons

 ### `api`